 We can discuss it during the next 2.4 release call.
 My current opinion is that we need to do nothing about this bug for 2.4 release.

-#3 Updated by Ilkay Altintas over 6 years ago
+#3 Updated by Ilkay Altintas about 9 years ago

 This was a 2.2 bug.
 It has been solved for 2.3.
 The behavior right now seems to be ok for 2.4, but the user needs to go through the process manually.
 This creates a usability problem for the user.